eole-io/eole-api/doc/create-game/controller-provider.md

 }
 ```

-The [ApiResponse](../src/Eole/Core/ApiResponse.php) is used to return a Symfony Response agnostic
+The [ApiResponse](../../src/Eole/Core/ApiResponse.php) is used to return a Symfony agnostic response object
 that could be used elsewhere than from the Symfony HTTP loop (i.e in commands).